 An intense and brutal track, Teenage Wh*re was the first track to be released from their debut album.
 The song failed to make a splash in the US but did rather well on the other side of the Atlantic, charting at number one on the UK Indie Charts.

 Lyrically, the song sees Love reflect on the relationship between her mother and her teenage self.
-Famously, the two had a very fractious relationship, with her mother even writing a tell-all book at one point.
+Famously, the two had a fractious relationship, with her mother even writing a tell-all book.
 The extent of their estrangement is palpable in Teenage Wh*re, in which Love describes how her mother’s behavior made her feel lonely, ignored, and angry, causing her to act out (though it is believed the title is purely symbolic).
-Love snarls and screams her way through the track, in a way that suggests she was always destined to become a key figure in rock.
-It really is genuinely frightening and impressive how much angst and acid Love manages to inject into her vocals on this track, making it utterly impossible to ignore.
+Love snarls and screams her way through the track in a way that suggests she was always destined to become a key figure in rock.
+It is genuinely frightening and impressive how much angst and acid Love manages to inject into her vocals on this track, making it utterly impossible to ignore.

-Although the song’s heavy sound might not be for everyone, there are few tracks which better display Love’s extraordinary early talent than Teenage Wh*re.
-Although the band had already released a couple of tracks, in many ways this was their true debut, and it was quite a way to explode onto the music scene.
+Although the song’s heavy sound might not be for everyone, few tracks better display Love’s extraordinary early talent than Teenage Wh*re.
+Although the band had already released a couple of tracks, this was their real debut in many ways, and it was quite a way to explode onto the music scene.

 # 6 – Reasons to Be Beautiful